penumbra-zone/web/packages/react/README.md

 npm config set @buf:registry https://buf.build/gen/npm/v1
 ```

+## This is a client-side package

+The components in this package should only be executed in a browser, not in any
+server-side rendering context.
+To encourage this, `<PenumbraContextProvider>`
+uses an input prop that may only be obtained client-side, by using methods from
+`@penumbra-zone/client`.

 ## Overview

 If a user has a Penumbra provider in their browser, it may be present (injected)
 in the record at the window global `window[Symbol.for('penumbra')]` identified
 by a URL origin at which the provider can serve a manifest.
 For example, Prax
-Wallet's origin is `chrome-extension://lkpmkhpnhknhmibgnmmhdhgdilepfghe`, so its provider record may be accessed like
+Wallet's origin is `chrome-extension://lkpmkhpnhknhmibgnmmhdhgdilepfghe`, so its
+provider record may be accessed like

 ```ts
 const prax: PenumbraProvider | undefined =